3lvis/Dream/README.md

 When making apps I don’t want to think on those things, persistency and networking should be already a solved problem.

-This is how I think it should work.

-You and your backend engineer agree on an structure, then you open the data modeler, create your tables, wire up their relationships, press a “Generate” button and BOOM!
+This is how I think it should work: you and your backend engineer agree on an structure, then you open the data modeler, create your tables, wire up their relationships, press a “Generate” button and *boom*!
 You are ready to start making the best app ever.

 That is my Dream.